 What are accessible SVG files?

-Accessible SVG files are scalable vector graphics designed with web accessibility standards such as WCAG and ARIA roles.
+Accessible SVGs are scalable vector graphics designed with WCAG and ARIA roles.
+They’re readable by screen readers and optimized for those with impairments.

 How do I make an SVG accessible?